Table of Contents

 7.1.
 Make a video

 Viewers remember 95% of a message when they view it in a video, and this is only 10% when they read it in a text.
-A video can display characters and situations in a way that a text will never be able to and is much more dynamic than still images.
+A video can display characters and situations in a way that a reader will never be able to and is much more dynamic than still images.
 See this video from World Vision as an example.

 7.2.
 Create a positive message

 Non-profit organisations sometimes resort to negative messages to evoke feelings of guilt.
 However, research shows that negative messages do not lead to donations.
-This does not mean that you should not talk about difficult things; many non-profit organisations have to deal with very unfavourable circumstances.
+This does not mean you should not talk about difficult things; many non-profit organisations have to deal with unfavourable circumstances.
 It is about positively framing your story.

 7.3.
 Choose 2-3 critical messages about your organisation